NiamhGillespie/Final-year-project/timelog.md

 ### 3 March 2024
 * *0.5 hours* Wrote up meeting minute notes
 * *4 hours* Proof reading and making changes to requirements section of dissertation, also looked into tools to analyse performance and accessibility of my web application - decided to use Lighthouse for this as it covers both of these elements.

+### 3 March 2024
+* *2 hours* Started on proof reading and making changes to the introduction section.
+Felt this was lacking so brainstormed ideas of how to expand sections.

+### 5 and 6 March 2024
+* *12 hours* Finished revamping the introduction.
+Carried out the proofing and rewriting process on the design section and added in all relevant sources.
+Wrote a rought draft of the background section.